HyperviewHQ/hyperview_docs/documentation/user-guide/search/index.md

 You can perform searches in Hyperview from three different places: Quick Search, Advanced Search, and within specific grids.
 Regardless of where you are searching from, search results will only reflect assets that you have access to.

+Quick Search and Advanced Search are both opened from the **Search** box in the top bar (or by pressing *Ctrl+K*).
+The search palette has three tabs:

+- **Quick** — fast, type-as-you-go asset lookup.
+- **Advanced** — filter-based querying with a results grid.
+- **AI Assistant** — ask questions in natural language.
+Refer to {ref}`ai-assistant` for details.

 ## Quick Search and Advanced Search

-Quick Search lets you quickly lookup assets from the Search panel (*Search → Quick*).
+Quick Search lets you quickly lookup assets from the search palette (*Search → Quick*).
 Search results appear as soon as you type a matching character string.
 Clicking on a search result opens the corresponding asset Dashboard.

 ```{image} /user-guide/search/media/qs.png
 :class: border-black
 ```

-The Advanced Search page is also accessible from the Search panel (*Search → Advanced*).
+The Advanced Search page is also accessible from the search palette (*Search → Advanced*).
 Search results appear in a grid, allowing users to perform relevant actions such as Export and Bulk Delete.
 Double-clicking a matching asset opens its Dashboard.

+Advanced Search has two tabs:

+- **Assets** — search for assets (described throughout this section).
+- **Sensors** — search for sensors across all asset types, and manage sensors in bulk.
+The Sensors tab has its own search box, filters, columns, and Export.
+For SNMP-based sensors, you can add the **OID** column to help verify and troubleshoot sensor readings.

 ```{image} /user-guide/search/media/as.png
 :class: border-black